 Growthpoint Properties Limited (GRT) is an example of a REIT listed on the JSE.
 Growthpoint Properties (Company Website) which owns Cape Town’s V&A Waterfront together with the Public Investment Corporation, manages property assets worth R122 billion made up of 547 retail, office and industrial properties.

 Top five largest real estate companies on the JSE by market capitalization

 |Redefine Properties||R 64 Billion|

 |Resilient Property Income Fund||R 62 Billion|

 |Fortress Income Fund B||R 36 Billion|

 These are the main types of investment vehicles.
-A portfolio, should always be diversified therefore it’s important to spend time to find a healthy combination of investment vehicles to form diversified investment portfolio with.
+A portfolio should always be diversified therefore it’s important to spend the time to find a healthy combination of investment vehicles to form diversified investment portfolio with.